-To be omnichannel, Walmart has reorganized the joint business plan process, and even the way it structures its category teams, to be omnichannel.
+To be omnichannel, Walmart has reorganized the joint business plan process, and how it structures its category teams.
 If brick & mortar sales teams don’t embrace the importance of digital, they will lose a seat at the table.
 Not just at Walmart, but across all their customers that look up to Walmart as an example and are quick to copy.

-For eComm leaders, know that your digital initiatives are not just affecting eCommerce, they’re affecting all online AND offline sales.
-The narrow eCommerce view doesn’t give you the appropriate credit — or resources and budget needed to get the job done.
+For eComm leaders, know that your digital initiatives are not just affecting eCommerce; they’re affecting all online AND offline sales.
+The narrow eCommerce view doesn’t give you the appropriate credit or resources and budget needed to get the job done.
 But going forward, taking into account all digitally influenced sales could be instrumental in:

 Allocating budget and future investments

 Identifying the technology, capabilities, processes, and analytics needed to grow your brands

 Embrace the "digitally influenced" view of sales to get all teams and functions to think holistically.
 Rather than coming together to serve the consumer wherever they shop, teams are incentivized to take an inward view and help their channel and bonuses grow.
 Those in the C-suite know that dangerous silos in your business exist right now and are getting in the way of your growth.